Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ## `goto`-less alternative 2: `if`s

-We can abandon elegance and replace the `switch` statement with `if`s
+We can abandon all elegance and replace the `switch` statement with `if`s

 ```c
 int foo(int v)